bdkech/SciPy2018/notes/README.md

 Notebooks are downloaded and will be in the same directory as this project.

+Refer to the regression notebook for good code snippets w/r/t running models/early stoppage/and classes

+"Networks are happiest with data scaled from [-1,1] or [0,1]"

 ##### Thoughts
 Free web based jupyter notebook called [Colab](colab.research.google.com), offered from Google.
 A free gpu-accelerated jupyter instance offered by Google.
 We've heard of them, right?